OSC/ood-documentation/latest/_sources/installation/resource-manager/kubernetes.rst.txt

 - ``$CACERT`` the path to Kubernetes cluster CA cert
 - ``$TOKEN`` the token for ``ondemand`` ServiceAccount

-Below is an example of verifying the kubeconfig is valid:
+Below is an example of verifying the Kubernetes configuration is valid:

 .. code-block:: sh